20 Backend Project Ideas to take you from Beginner to Pro

 With that in mind, let’s take a look at the responsibilities of this system:

-• JWT token creation and validation to handle authorization.
+• JWT creation and validation to handle authorization.

 • Ability to create new users.